COMMUNITY FAMILY PLAYERS– our theatre ministry

-WHO WE ARE: The Chancel Players was founded in 2016.
-The current partners in this endeavor are First Congregational Church, Gay Street Methodist Church and Right Brain Productions.
-The goal is for faith communities to connect youth and community through the performing arts!
-The hope behind this ministry is to provide family oriented theatre experiences for cast, crew and audience members.
+WHO WE ARE: Community Family Players was founded in 2016.
+The current partners in this endeavor are First Congregational Church and Gay Street United Methodist Church.
+The goal is to connect youth and community through the performing arts!
+The hope is to provide family oriented theatre experiences for cast, crew and audience members.
 Wholesome theatre productions, emphasizing messages suitable for all ages would be put together and performed.

 The cast and crew in our productions is intended when practical to include a mix of adults and youth from throughout the community.
 The presence of adults includes, of course, solid production cast and crew members but also to provide in-cast teachers and positive role models for the youth, as well as to legitimize the production as “real” theatre in the eyes of the audience.
 More importantly, the presence of youth and adults is to provide the opportunity for family and community members to work and play together outside the home and become connected in ways that plays do so well for the cast, crew and audience members.
 Our goals also include providing a quality Christmas benefit show in partnership with The Winter Sanctuary, our local homeless shelter and help center.

-WHAT WE PLAN TO PROVIDE: The Chancel Players is expected to provide the following:
+WHAT WE PLAN TO PROVIDE: Community Family Players is expected to provide the following:

 - Quality family friendly theatre productions for the local community and visitors to the area

 - A place for families to share joy and accomplishment as active participants in theatre productions

 - Local youth with opportunities to last a life time while developing the confidence and discipline that comes with participating in, and completing a theatre production